Sometimes, cats get sick. But it's important to know the warning signs just in case something serious is happening.

 "White foam usually occurs because the cat's stomach or intestines have become inflamed.
 Furballs, parasites, and food allergies are common causes of inflammation.
 Occasionally, foamy vomit is linked to other organs, such as the pancreas (pancreatitis)."

-With that in mind, sometimes your cat will vomit, but it's not normal for them to vomit frequently.
+With that in mind, sometimes your cat will vomit, but it's not normal for them to see chronic vomiting.
 Some hair will inevitably end up in your cat's stomach when they groom themselves, but if too much collects there, their stomach will become inflamed.

 Why Is My Cat Throwing Up White Foam?